w-jamesi/awesome-eip-7702/README.md

 - [Tenderly: EIP-7702 How Ethereum’s New Upgrade Brings EOAs Closer to Smart Contracts](https://blog.tenderly.co/how-eip-7702-gives-eoas-smart-contract-functionalities/) - A detailed exploration of how EIP-7702 bridges the gap between externally owned accounts and smart contracts.
 - [Ambire: EIP-7702 Opening the Door to Account Abstraction](https://blog.ambire.com/eip-7702-allowing-account-abstraction/) - EIP-7702 and its practical implications for account abstraction adoption
 - [Sending gaslsss transactions from an EOA with EIP7702](https://raylac.notion.site/eoa-gasless-transactions) - Looking into the nuances of combining 7702 and 4337 for gasless transactions
+- [QuickNode: EIP-7702 Implementation Guide: Build and Test Smart Accounts](https://www.quicknode.com/guides/ethereum-development/smart-contracts/eip-7702-smart-accounts) - A practical tutorial explaining EIP-7702, its benefits, and how to implement it using smart contracts.
+Includes code examples and deployment instructions.

 ## Videos